 Cardio training can also be very healthy for a child with ADHD.
 Still, strength training can not only give them confidence and mental resilience; it can also set them up for a lifetime of healthy habits to bolster their mental health in the future.
 It can even have a positive influence on neural development.

-You can use free weights to develop strength: https://amzn.to/3zfl2QN
+You can use free weights such as the ones below to develop strength:

 However, to ensure safety of younger children, you can get them to strength building activities with just their bodies.
-I love the Fun Deck series.
-They have Body Awareness: https://amzn.to/38aI9jr and Upper Body and Core Strength Fun Decks: https://amzn.to/2Wkv1FU
+For this, I love the Fun Deck series.
+They have the following Body Awareness and Upper Body and Core Strength Fun Decks:

 Music and Dance Can Teach a Child with ADHD Creativity and Focus